stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-classic-homestyle-meatloaf.md

   - recipes/moms-recipes/_posts/2024-01-01-cheesy-salmon-casserole.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Dive into the comfort of a classic homestyle meatloaf, a staple dish that brings the essence of hearty, family cooking to your dinner table.
 This recipe combines lean ground beef, tomato juice, and oats for a tender, flavorful loaf that's both satisfying and nutritious.
 Perfect for a cozy family dinner or a comforting meal prep option, this meatloaf promises to deliver the warmth and satisfaction only a homemade meal can offer.

-## Ingredients
+ingredients:

-* 1½ lbs 90 percent lean ground beef
+  - 1½ lbs 90 percent lean ground beef
-* 1 cup tomato juice or sauce
+  - 1 cup tomato juice or sauce
-* ¾ cups Quaker Oats, quick or old-fashioned, uncooked
+  - ¾ cups Quaker Oats, quick or old-fashioned, uncooked
-* 1 egg or 2 egg whites, lightly beaten
+  - 1 egg or 2 egg whites, lightly beaten
-* ¼ cup chopped onion
+  - ¼ cup chopped onion
-* ½ tsp salt
+  - ½ tsp salt
-* ¼ tsp black pepper
+  - ¼ tsp black pepper

-## Instructions
+instructions:
+  - step:
+    title: Preheat

-1. **Preheat:** Set your oven to 350 degrees.
+    description: Set your oven to 350 degrees.
+  - step:
+    title: Compbine

-2. **Compbine:** Mix all ingredients in a large bowl until just combined, taking care not to overmix to keep the meatloaf tender.
+    description: Mix all ingredients in a large bowl until just combined, taking care not to overmix to keep the meatloaf tender.
+  - step:
+    title: Prep

-3. **Prep:** Shape the mixture into an 8 x 4-inch loaf and place it in a loaf pan.
+    description: Shape the mixture into an 8 x 4-inch loaf and place it in a loaf pan.
+  - step:
+    title: Cook

-4. **Cook:** Bake for 1 hour, or until the internal temperature reaches 160 degrees, indicating medium doneness, and the juices run clear.
+    description: Bake for 1 hour, or until the internal temperature reaches 160 degrees, indicating medium doneness, and the juices run clear.
+  - step:
+    title: Serve

-5. **Serve:** Rest the meatloaf for 5 minutes before slicing, allowing any juices to redistribute and making it easier to slice.
+    description: Rest the meatloaf for 5 minutes before slicing, allowing any juices to redistribute and making it easier to slice.
+nutrition:
+  servings_per_recipe: 8
+  calories: 267
+  total_fat: 13.2
+  saturated_fat: 5
+  cholesterol: 129
+  sodium: 2540
+  total_carbohydrates: 7.3
+  dietary_fiber: 1.1
+  protein: 28.2
+  vitamin_d: 4
+  calcium: 28
+  iron: 3
+  potassium: 408
+prep_time: PT15M
+cook_time: PT1H
+total_time: PT1H15M
+---

+# Classic Homestyle Meatloaf

 ## The Timeless Appeal of Homestyle Meatloaf